dirakx1/ai/finetunning/FINETUNNNING.md

 * PEFT: parameter eficient finetunning (more efficience on trainning) or example LoRa (low range adaptation).
 * Freezing layers
 * Reinformcement Learning with Human feeadback or RLHF (DPO directe preference optimize optimization)
-* For larger llama models: Qlora and freeze layers
+* For larger llama models: Qlora and freeze layers Or use third parthy vendors like Together.ai